Travelport-xx/travelport-uapi-tutorial/lesson_1-2.md

 ### AirPriceReq

 One of the most crucial functions of the uAPI is its ability to accurately price a given itinerary and display not only the total price to be paid, but also to break down all the pricing components as well.
 In addition, there is the complex issue of which taxes and from what jurisdiction should be applied.
-Here is an example `AirPricingReq` in XML as sent from Lesson 2 to TravelPort:
+Here is an example `AirPricingReq` in XML as sent from Lesson 2 to Travelport:

 {% highlight xml %}
 <soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/">